anishjha93/zerocode-wiki/Home.md

 Super Easy to Write BDD Tests
 ===

 [Zerocode](https://github.com/authorjapps/zerocode/blob/master/README.md) helps you to design better Test Cases for your business features, then maintain and update them easily to avoid sleepless nights.
 It is built on extending the **Junit core runners**.
-You simply annotate your test method with JUnit **@Test** and run like JUnit tests, as well as optionally you can use `Suite` Runners for CI builds and env switching.
-Testing becomes an easy and effortless job due to the **simplicity** nature of JSON and the native support by popular IDEs e.g. Eclipse /IntelliJ /NetBeans etc with no extra plugin.
-Super easy !
+You simply annotate your test method with JUnit **@Test** and run like JUnit tests.

+Testing becomes an easy and effortless job due to the **simplicity** nature of YAML/JSON native support by popular IDEs e.g. Eclipse /IntelliJ /NetBeans etc with no extra plugin.
+Super easy!

 Zerocode Tokens
 ===